Musthaq89/An-Emperical-Comparision-of-Machine-Learning-Models-to-Identify-Parkinsonian-Gaits/README.md

 ---
 ## Data contribution

-The open accessable dataset is used for this study. it can be downloaded from
+The open accessable dataset is used for this study. it can be downloaded from,

 Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P.C., Mark, R., Mietus, J.E., Moody, G.B., Peng, C.K. and Stanley, H.E., 2000.
 PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215–e220.

 link - https://physionet.org/content/gaitpdb/1.0.0/

+--